maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

     }
 ```

-Next we added two modifiers.
+Next we added two modifiers, which are.

-`hasmint` This modifier checks whether the address calling the function has already minted an NFT by verifying that the address is a valid minter.
-If the address is not a valid minter, the function execution is aborted. otherwise, it is allowed to proceed.
+- `hasmint` - This modifier checks whether the address calling the function has already minted an NFT by verifying that the address is a valid minter.
+If the address is not a valid minter, the function execution is aborted, otherwise, it is allowed to proceed.

-`canSwallow` This modifier checks whether the power value of the attacker is greater than the power value of the owner of the NFT before allowing the `swallowNFT()` function to execute.
+- `canSwallow` - This modifier checks whether the power value of the attacker is greater than the power value of the owner of the NFT before allowing the `swallowNFT()` function to execute.
 If the power value of the attacker is less than or equal to the owner's power value, the function execution is aborted.

 let's look at the functions